pingcap/docs/sql-statements/sql-statement-split-region.md

 #### Examples of Split Region for a single partition

 You can specify the partition to be split.
-If you want to create a Range table divided into three partitions, the example statement is as follows:

-1. Create a partitioned table:
+1. Create a partitioned table.
+Suppose that you want to create a Range partitioned table split into three partitions.
+The example statement is as follows:

     {{< copyable "sql" >}}